Mallow family (Malvaceae)

-Range & Habitat: Hollyhock occasionally escapes from cultivation, but rarely persists.
+Range & Habitat: The non-native Hollyhock occasionally escapes from cultivation, but it rarely persists.
 Escaped plants have been collected primarily in NE and east central Illinois (see Distribution Map).
 Habitats include areas along railroads, roadsides, vacant lots, and waste areas, especially in urban areas.
 Areas with a history of disturbance are preferred.
 Because of the showy flowers, Hollyhock is often cultivated in gardens.
 It is native to Eurasia.

 Faunal Associations: The flowers are cross-pollinated by several kinds of bees.
 Various insects feed on the leaves and other parts of Hollyhock.
 These include caterpillars of Pyrgus communis (Common Checkered Skipper), caterpillars of the butterflies Vanessa cardui (Painted Lady) and Strymon melinus (Gray Hairstreak), and caterpillars of such moths as Acontia aprica (Exposed Bird-Dropping Moth), Anomis erosa (Yellow Scallop Moth), Autographa precationis (Common Looper Moth), Mamestra configurata (Bertha Armyworm), and Astrotischeria omissa (Bouseman et al., 2006; Wagner, 2005; Covell, 1984/2005; Needham et al., 1928).
 Other insects that feed on Hollyhock include both adults and larvae of Apion longirostre (Hollyhock Weevil), adults of Popillia japonica (Japanese Beetle), Acyrthosiphon malvae (Geranium Aphid) and Aphis gossypii (Cotton Aphid), Brooksetta althaeae (Hollyhock Plant Bug), and larvae of the flies Calycomyza malvae and Melanagromyza hicksi (Cranshaw, 2004; personal observation; Blackman & Eastop, 2013; Pepper, 1965; Knight, 1941; Spencer & Steyskal, 1986).
 The foliage is palatable to cattle and other hoofed mammalian herbivores.